XDEBUG EXTENSION FOR PHP | DOCUMENTATION

 xdebug.remote_hostType: string, Default value: localhost

-Selects the host where the debug client is running, you can either use a host name or an IP address.
+Selects the host where the debug client is running, you can either use a host name, IP address, or 'unix:///path/to/sock' for a Unix domain socket.
 This setting is ignored if xdebug.remote_connect_back is enabled.

 xdebug.remote_logType: string, Default value:

 If set to a value, it is used as filename to a file to which all remote debugger communications are logged.
 The file is always opened in append-mode, and will therefore not be overwritten by default.
 There is no concurrency protection available.
 The format of the file looks something like: